p-adic root separation and the discriminant of integer polynomials: Key Lemma on Polynomials

 Then $\Gamma$ is a sublattice of $\Z^{n+1}$ such that

 \end{prop}

 \begin{proof} The proof is elementary, but we give a brief argument for completeness.
-First of all, since $\Z$ is dense in $\Z_p$, we can assume without loss of generality that $x$ within \eqref{polybounds oldNEW} is in $\Z$.
+Since $\Z$ is dense in $\Z_p$, we may assume without loss of generality that $x$ in \eqref{polybounds oldNEW} belongs to $\Z$.
 Then, the quantities $(i!)^{-1}P^{(i)}(x)$ are also in $\Z$ for any integer polynomial $P$.
-Hence, by \eqref{eqn2.6}, system \eqref{polybounds oldNEW} is equivalent to the system $\frac{1}{i!}P^{(i)}(x) \equiv 0 \mod p^{b_i}$ $(0 \le i \le n)$, which in turn can be trivially written as
+Hence, by \eqref{eqn2.6}, the system \eqref{polybounds oldNEW} is equivalent to the system $\frac{1}{i!}P^{(i)}(x) \equiv 0 \pmod{p^{b_i}}$ $(0 \le i \le n)$, which in turn can be written as